Beginner’s Guide to Switch Interface for iPad

 Gone are the days of old when we toiled in front of the desktop computer with our switch interface and cords dangling about.
 Just kidding, I still use all that stuff.
-But boy do we have options these days!
-Today I am talking about a few of the switch interfaces (the thing you need to connect a switch to a device) specifically for iPad (any operating system after iOS7).
-There are generally two kinds of interfaces, direct connect (through the charging port) and bluetooth.
-Both have their pros and cons but here are some of my favorites!
+But we have so many options these days!
+Today I am talking about a few of the switch interfaces (the thing you need to connect a switch to a device) specifically for iPad.
+There are generally two kinds of interfaces, direct connect (through the charging port) and Bluetooth.
+Here are some of my favorites!
 If this is all new to you, check out my post on getting started.

 Make a Direct Connection with a Lightning Cable Switch Interface

 The Tapio by Orin works by connecting to a lightning cable plugged directly into the charging port on the iPad.
 The obvious benefit of this is that you have a direct wired connection and don’t have to worry about your Bluetooth switch not pairing when you desperately need it to.
 Watch how to set up a switch here.
 Other benefits include